quixio/quix-streams/docs/advanced/checkpointing.md

 The goal of checkpointing is to ensure that applications can recover after failures and reprocess records from Kafka producing the same results as if the failure never happened.

-Currently, Quix Streams provides *At-Least-Once* processing guarantees, which means that each incoming message will be processed, but it may happen multiple times and generate duplicated outputs.
+Quix Streams supports both *At-Least-Once* and *Exactly-Once* processing guarantees, which can be changed using the `processing_guarantee` parameter.

+- When At-Least-Once guarantee is enabled (the default), each incoming message is guaranteed to be processed, but it may happen multiple times and generate duplicated outputs in case of failure
+- If Exactly-Once guarantee is enabled, the outputs are guaranteed to be unique for every message at the cost of increased latency.

+See the [Configuration](../configuration.md#processing-guarantees) page to learn more about processing guarantees.

 ## Under the Hood